-Proper signage to be placed on the access route to forewarn other motorists on the use of the road by HCVs.
-Offload construction materials on the site but not on the road reserves to ensure smooth flow of traffic.
-All the drivers must me competent and licensed to operate respective vehicles. - Comply with the Traffic Act, 2016.
-Increased water - Install self-regulating water taps for sinks and basins.
-Project Throughout 10,000.00 demand - Seek water extraction permit from WARMA if a borehole is to be sunk onsite.
-Contractor construction Create awareness among employees on the importance of conservation of water period resources. - Re-use recycled water where possible.
-Structural - Undertake geotechnical investigations prior structural installations.
-Project Throughout 310,000.00 collapse Engage competent and skilled labourers.
-Contractor, construction All constructions to be supervised by competent engineer and architect.
-Geotechnical period Engineer & Proponent Insecurity Engage workers with good conduct.
-Project Throughout 50,000.00 Formulate and instil place of work conduct.
-Contractor construction Secure the site with a stone boundary wall. period The contractor to give out information of suspecting conduct within the site to the local administration.
+Create awareness among employees on the importance of conservation of water resources.
+Re-use recycled water where possible.
+Structural collapse Undertake geotechnical investigations prior structural installations.
+Engage competent and skilled labourers.
+All constructions to be supervised by competent engineer and architect.
+Project Contractor, Geotechnical Engineer & Proponent Throughout construction period 310,000.00 Insecurity - - - Engage workers with good conduct.
+Formulate and instil place of work conduct.
+Secure the site with a stone boundary wall.
+The contractor to give out information of suspecting conduct within the site to the local administration.
 Vet all employees before engagement.
 Hire services of security firm to monitor personnel or visitor movement within and close to the site.
-Visual intrusion Ensure tidiness throughout construction period.
-Project Throughout 150,000.00 Construction materials and equipment should be kept in good order and all Contractor construction trash and debris contained. period Install visual barriers to obstruct undesirable views of construction staging areas.
-Undertake project landscaping. - Consider design details to ensure that infrastructure and buildings structures are complementary of one another so that these facilities do not create further visual discordance in the landscape. - Construct ancillary project features with low sheen and non-reflective surface materials to reduce potential for glare.
-Increased - Create awareness among workers on the importance of conservation of energy Project Throughout 100,000.00 energy demand resources.
-Contractor construction - Employ technologies that demand less energy consumption. period - Use energy saving lighting systems. - Use well serviced construction machinery that is efficient in fuel consumption. - Maximize the use of natural lighting by limiting construction works to day time.
+Project Contractor Throughout construction period 50,000.00 Visual intrusion Ensure tidiness throughout construction period.
+Construction materials and equipment should be kept in good order and all trash and debris contained.
+Install visual barriers to obstruct undesirable views of construction staging areas.
+Undertake project landscaping.
+Consider design details to ensure that infrastructure and buildings structures are complementary of one another so that these facilities do not create further visual discordance in the landscape.
+Construct ancillary project features with low sheen and non-reflective surface materials to reduce potential for glare.
+Project Contractor Throughout construction period 150,000.00 Increased energy demand - - Create awareness among workers on the importance of conservation of energy resources.
+Employ technologies that demand less energy consumption.
+Use energy saving lighting systems.
+Project Contractor Throughout construction period 100,000.00

+- Use well serviced construction machinery that is efficient in fuel consumption. - Maximize the use of natural lighting by limiting construction works to day time.
 Stakeholders Develop and implement a grievances redress mechanism Proponent/ Throughout Nil grievances community construction